wechuli/python-deepdive/Part 2/Section 08 - Iteration Tools/notes.md

 ### Grouping

 Sometimes we want to loop over an iterable of elements but we want to group those elements as we iterate through them.

+### Combinatorics

+Itertool module contains a few functions for generating permutations, combinations.

+- Cartesian product
+- Permutation - Elements of the iterable are considered unique based on their position, not their value.
+T
+- Combinations - Unlike permutations, the order of elements in a combination is not considered -with or without replacement